 Emotional support and counseling

 If the dead fetus is not expelled, the woman may be given a prostaglandin (a hormonelike drug that stimulates the uterus to contract), such as misoprostol, to cause the cervix to open (dilate).
 She is then usually given oxytocin, a drug that stimulates labor, depending on how far along the pregnancy is.

 If the pregnancy is less than 24 weeks or the fetus is relatively small, dilation and evacuation (D and E) may be done to remove the dead fetus.
 Before D and E, doctors may use natural substances that absorb fluids (such as seaweed stems) or a drug (such as misoprostol) to help open the cervix.

-If any tissue from the fetus or placenta remains in the uterus, suction curettage Surgical abortion Induced abortion is the intentional ending of a pregnancy by surgery or drugs.
-A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.
-Complications... read more is done to remove it.
+If any tissue from the fetus or placenta remains in the uterus, suction curettage Surgical abortion is done to remove it.
 A speculum is used to spread the walls of the vagina, and the cervix is dilated.
 Then a flexible tube is inserted into the uterus to remove the fetus and placenta.
 The tube is attached to a handheld syringe or an electrical suction machine, which suctions out any remaining tissue.

-The physical care for women who have had a stillbirth is the same as that usually provided after delivery of a baby (postpartum care Hospital (What to Expect) The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more ).
+The physical care for women who have had a stillbirth is the same as that usually provided after delivery of a baby ( postpartum care Hospital (What to Expect) The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more ).
 However, extra emotional and social support is needed.